vitalyq/react-trigger-change/README.md

 # react-trigger-change

+Library for triggering [React](https://github.com/facebook/react/)'s synthetic change events on input, textarea and select elements.

-In React production builds `ReactTestUtils.Simulate` doesn't work because of dead code elimination.
-Thus, there is no reliable way to dispatch synthetic change events on elements.
+In production builds of React `ReactTestUtils.Simulate` doesn't work because of dead code elimination.
+There is no other built-in way to dispatch synthetic change events.

 This module is a hack and is tightly coupled with React's implementation details.
-May break with each new version of React.
 Not intended for production use.
 Useful for end-to-end testing and debugging.

 ## Install